thi-ng/umbrella/packages/pixel/README.md

 ![porter-duff compositing modes](https://raw.githubusercontent.com/thi-ng/umbrella/develop/assets/porter-duff2.png)

-Code for the above example / screenshot...
+Code for the screenshot at the top of this readme...

 Also see full example here: